pmoorman/growthcasts/collections/_posts/2021-08-17-Write-ads-that-kill.md

 *I am an undisciplined copywriter.*

-*On autopilot, I will find the new tab button within minutes of opening a Google Doc.*
+*Within minutes of opening a new Google Doc, I will open a new tab on autopilot.*

-*I will often wake up to the fact that that I’ve somehow spent ten minutes in the photography subreddit.*
+*Ten minutes later, I'll wake up to the fact that that I’m somehow browsing the Bitcoin subreddit...*

-*So when my CMO asked why my productivity was lacking, it wasn’t easy to share what was up - I was sure she would consider me unfit for her team.
-But, to my surprise, she just told me to open a blank text document instead of my browser.*
+*So when my CMO confronted me about my productivity, it wasn’t easy to share the problem - I was sure she would judge me as lazy.
+But, all she did was laugh and tell me to open a blank text document instead of my browser.*

-*I gave it a go.
-And a few days of writing copy in Notepad later, I was a new writer.*
+*I gave it a go.*

+*A few days of writing copy in Notepad later...
+I was a new writer.*

 *All I needed was an environment that made it easy to do the right thing.*

-*But Notepad left much to be desired.
+*With that said, Notepad left much to be desired.
 I was forever copying, pasting, and reformatting.*

-*And that’s what led me to chat with our developer about building a copywriter’s dream program...*
+*And that’s what led me to chat with our developer about building a copywriter’s dream text editor...*

-So, go and try this approach with your ads.
+So, go on and try this new approach with your ads.
 One beautiful consequence of our cheap advertising arena is that you can test bold approaches with little repercussion.

 Dare to:
+-Tell stories about interesting events and people, then tie them back to your offer
 - Speak in terms of “we” and “they”, rather than “you”.
-- Tell stories about interesting events and people, then tie them back to your offer

-And if this article is showing you that you need new ads now...email Pieter and we’ll take care of it.
+And if this article is showing you that you need new ads now... email [Pieter](mailto:pieter@doubleagency.com) and we’ll take care of it.

 Written by [Sandy](https://www.linkedin.com/in/sandy-radburnd/)